 Hi Leon!
 Okay, first things first: Is there such a thing as alcohol free hairspray?

-“Yes, we do have one alcohol free hairspray in Unilever and it’s in the Suave Kids lineup; we went alcohol-free there.
+“Yes, we do have two alcohol free hairsprays in Unilever, One is Love Beauty and Planet Light Hold & Frizz Control Coconut Milk & White Jasmine Hair Spray and the other one is in the Suave Kids lineup; we went alcohol-free there.
 It’s a pump, not an aerosol.
 All our other hairsprays do have alcohol, because the alcohol is used as a solvent to keep the styling polymers soluble.”

 Can you expound on that?
 What exactly goes into a hairspray, or how does it work?